RutledgePaulV/ring-firewall-middleware/readme.md

 ## Usage

 If you don't already understand the security implications of ip firewalling please read the explanations below.
-Your allow-list must encompass the intended client IPs as well as any intermediate reverse proxies.
+Your allow-list must encompass the intended client IPs as well as any intermediate reverse proxies that add themselves to the forwarded headers.

 ```clojure